yogeshsingh2672000/chat-GPT-tweeting-bot/README.md

 - Make a config folder in chat-GPT-tweeting-bot

-- Make new json file `production.json` and paste you api-Key
+- Make new json file `production.json` and paste your credentials

 ```bash
 {